Morning extended care: 6:45 to 7:20 a.m.

 SHOES

-Tennis Shoes: Must be traditional low quarter (low cut) style with shoe laces.
+Must be traditional low quarter (low cut) style with shoe laces.
 The shoe color must be navy blue, black, grey, white or any combination of those colors.
 The laces must be in the same color scheme (navy blue, black, grey, or white), solid, and traditionally tied.
 Characters, plaid, checkerboard patterns, lights, Velcro, zipper, skateboard style, slip-ons, and wheels are not allowed.
 PK students may wear Velcro shoes.

 Leather Shoes: Solid navy blue, solid brown or solid black; no boots. (on P.E. days, tennis shoes should be worn.)